gia-lexa/endpoint_sim/Project_Details.md

 # How it Works

 ## Controllers
 The main actions of the framework are contained in four Rails controllers.
 Process, Files, and Network controllers log their activity in machine-readable json.
+The Logs Controller extracts those logs, either filtered or en masse.

 ## ProcessController
-Given a path to an executable file and the desired command-line arguments, uses the Ruby method spawn to start a process.
+Given a path to an executable file and the desired command-line arguments, uses the Ruby method `spawn` to start a process.
-Can utilize executables from macOS or Linux.
+Can utilize executables from either macOS or Linux.

 ## FilesController
 Creates, modifies, and deletes a specified file, based on the file_path parameter provided in the API request.

 ## NetworkController
-Establishes a network connection, via a TCP connection, and transmits data Makes connection via TCPSocket which is platform-independent.
+Establishes a network connection, via TCP, and transmits data.
+That connection is made with TCPSocket which is platform-independent.

 ## LogsController
-Programmatically retrieves and returns log entries
-Can filter by type
+Programmatically retrieves and returns log entries.
+Can filter by type.

 # Routing
 The application uses RESTful routing to map HTTP requests to controller actions.
 For example, a POST request to /api/v1/processes triggers the create action in the ProcessesController.